infolock/eLBeePushBackController/README.md

 * some of the animation routines
 * the overlay view

-Finally, here is a quick example of how to use it.
-Check out the example in the included project to see it live.
+Finally, here is a quick demo of how to use it (this is alsoincluded project under, Example).

+It includes 2 buttons: a Push controller button and a Modal button.

 ## Example